Skip to content

 An ECS Service running tasks on Fargate with an Application Load Balancer, a Network Load Balancer or both, as ingress.
 This option is suitable for HTTP or TCP services with steady request volumes that need to access resources in a VPC or require advanced configuration.

-Note that an Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Services within the environment.
+Note that a Copilot-managed Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Services within the environment.
+As of v1.32.0, you have the option to import an existing ALB at the service level by specifying it in your workload manifest.
 To learn more, go here.
 In contrast, a Network Load Balancer is a service-level resource, and hence is not shared across services.

 Below is a diagram for a Load Balanced Web Service that involves an Application Load Balancer only.